jnehring/didge-lab/README.md

 ### 4.1 Installation

-Up to now it ran solely on Ubuntu linux.
-It should run in MS Windows and MacOS too, but nobody every tried that.
+Up to now it ran on Ubuntu Linux and MacOS.
+Should work on Windows too but it has never been tried.

 Prerequisites